Climate psychology: Psycho-social approaches

-A psycho-social approach to Climate psychology examines the interplay between internal, psychological factors and external, socio-cultural factors- such as values, beliefs and norms- in people’s responses to climate change.
-Furthermore, it offers a distinctive qualitative methodology for understanding the lived experience of research subjects, which has been adopted by researchers seeking to investigate how climate change and environmental destruction is experienced by different groups across society.
-In this case, ‘lived experience’ refers to the feelings, thoughts and imaginations and the meaning frames which both affect and are effected by those experiences.
+A psycho-social approach to climate psychology examines the interplay between internal, psychological factors and external, sociocultural factors- such as values, beliefs, and norms- in people's responses to climate change.
+For example, researchers have looked at how cultures with a history of water scarcity in the environment tend to prioritize long-term thinking and reject indulgence.
+Researchers have also looked at how people's values shift in response to hearing news about climate change, such as worsening water scarcity.

+Some psycho-social approaches use qualitative methodology for understanding the lived experience of research participants, which has been adopted by researchers seeking to investigate how climate change and environmental destruction are experienced by different groups across society.
+In this case, 'lived experience' refers to the feelings, thoughts and imaginations and the meaning frames which both affect and are effected by those experiences.

-Coping responses to impending climate destabilisation are psycho-social phenomena, culturally sanctioned and maintained by social norms and structures, not simply isolated psychological processes.
-For example, modern mass consumerism is dictated by the needs of a globalised, deregulated economy, yet it is one of the driving forces of climate change.
-It has been suggested that this “culture of un-care” performs an ideological function, insulating consumers from experiencing too much anxiety and moral disquiet.
+Coping responses to impending climate destabilization are psycho-social phenomena, culturally sanctioned and maintained by social norms and structures, not simply isolated psychological processes.
+For example, modern mass consumerism is dictated by the needs of a globalized, deregulated economy, yet it is one of the driving forces of climate change.
+It has been suggested that this "culture of un-care" performs an ideological function, insulating consumers from experiencing too much anxiety and moral disquiet.

 Cultural mechanisms also support ways of down-regulating the powerful feelings that would otherwise be elicited by the awareness of potential threats.
-These include strong, embedded cultural assumptions such as entitlement, exceptionalism and faith in progress.
+These include strong, embedded cultural assumptions such as entitlement, exceptionalism, and faith in progress.
 Entitlement is the belief that certain groups or species deserve more than others and is embedded in the unequal relations governing developed and developing human societies.
-Exceptionalism is the idea that one’s species, nation, ethnic group or individual self is special and therefore absolved from the rules that apply to others, giving licence to breach natural limits of resource consumption.
+Exceptionalism is the idea that one's species, nation, ethnic group or individual self is special and therefore absolved from the rules that apply to others, giving license to breach natural limits of resource consumption.
 Faith in progress, a key element of post-industrial ideology, results in a conviction that science and technology can solve every problem, therefore encouraging wishful thinking and false optimism.